 While the source code of the Enterprise Edition of OpenNebula is distributed under the Apache 2.0 License, the binary packages of the Enterprise Edition with the production-ready version of OpenNebula and the Enterprise Tools are distributed under a commercial license governed by the OpenNebula Subscription Agreement.
 The Enterprise Edition of OpenNebula is updated and released every 6 months and is maintained through the Customer Portal.
 OpenNebula Systems releases regular maintenance versions with minor features and bug fixes for the Enterprise Edition, as well as LTS versions to reduce the risk, expense, and disruption of software deployment.
-You can use these packages to build and manage a cloud infrastructure on a total number of hosts for which subscription fees have been paid.
+You can use these enterprise packages to build and manage a cloud infrastructure on a total number of hosts for which subscription fees have been paid.

 Q: What Support Channels are Available?

 Enterprise Support is delivered exclusively through our existing customer portal at OpenNebula.pro.
 We continue to maintain community discourse and GitHub for collaborating with the community at large.

 Q: Do I Have to Purchase a Subscription for Every Cloud?

 Yes, each cloud running the Enterprise Edition of OpenNebula requires an active support subscription.
 In a cloud instance, each managed host needs a valid subscription and all nodes must have the same subscription level.
 We also offer a "bits-only" subscription level for customers running staging and development environments.

 Q: Do I Need the Enterprise Edition to Certify Platform Components?